Walking the dog? What you need to know in the ACT

 group of dogs sitting for treats

-In late 2019, the ACT Government introduced new laws concerning dogs in public places.
-But it's easy to be confused about the new regulations and how they work in practice.
+The current ACT Government laws concerning dogs in public places were updated several years ago.
+But it's easy to be confused about these regulations and how they work in practice.

 Canberra Dog Walks has developed this ‘dummies’ guide to the current laws after seeking clarification directly from the helpful staff at the ACT Government’s City Services Directorate.
 It covers in simple terms the seven most important things you need to know when out and about with your dog.